 However, if you are on a hill, you may have to build retaining walls or reshape the ground before construction.
 Retaining walls are great to prevent the pool from sliding, where it can end up in someone’s yard.

-The cost of the construction may double if you have to make adjustments to secure the new pool.
+The construction cost may double if you have to make adjustments to secure the new pool.
 Although, if you do not build retaining walls or excavate, it is costly if the pool causes further damage around the environment.

 Make Sure Heavy Machinery Can Get to Your Yard